Policies and Related Information - Other Policies

 St. Cloud State University encourages all members of the University community to be fully aware of safety and security issues, campus-related departments and services and to take action to prevent and report illegal and other unsafe activities should they occur.
 Personal awareness, practicing personal safety, and reporting incidents of concern are the foundation of a safe community.

-In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act) of 1998, previously known as the Crime Awareness and Campus Security Act of 1990 and the Higher Education Amendments of 1992, St. Cloud State University monitors criminal activity for the campus, off-campus sites owned or maintained by SCSU and/or registered University organizations, and related curtilage.
-SCSU also documents a three-year statistical history of these incidents.
+In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act) of 1998, previously known as the Crime Awareness and Campus Security Act of 1990 and the Higher Education Amendments of 1992, St. Cloud State University monitors unsafe, inappropriate and criminal activity for the campus, off-campus sites owned or maintained by SCSU and/or registered University organizations, and related curtilage.
+SCSU documents a three-year statistical history of these incidents.
 St. Cloud State University provides the information and statistics to University students and employees and to others upon request.

 The St. Cloud State University report and related information is available at the Department of Education’s Security statistics search site at www.ope.ed.gov/security or www.stcloudstate.edu/publicsafety/securityreport